Project type: technology website rebuild

 Industry: construction / contracting

 When I was contacted regarding this site, the hosting company had given Coast Essential a few days to address a "malware issue", or they were taking the site offline.
-They including links to purchase a security package, for about $300.00/yr., with a "partner" company.
-I ran five different malware scanning solutions on the site, and it came up clean, so I suspected it was an effort to do a strong arm upsell: "buy this package or we'll take down your site."
+They including links to purchase a security package, for about $300.00/yr, with a "partner" company.
+I ran five different malware scanning solutions on the site, and it came up clean, so I suspected it was an effort to do a 'strong arm upsell': "buy this upsell package or we'll take down your site."

 The quick fix to the hosting company's demands were to move the site temporarily to my developer hosting space.
 (No malware issues were flagged there… haha.)
 Even though most of the content had been restored, we were sitting ducks if we couldn't update the theme software we'd inherited with the project.

 It wasn't going to be practical to re-code the theme each time there was a Salient Theme update, just so Advanced Custom Fields could be used going forward.
+(The previous developer had not created a child theme to protect the overrides.)
 And not updating the theme was not an option either, as it had resulted in the current security breach.
-We needed to do a quick rebuild, one that would enable all future Salient Theme software updates to be completed, with no further issues.
+We needed to do a quick rebuild, one that would allow all future Salient Theme software updates to be completed with one click, with no further issues.